ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* Throughput increases as the number of request-responses decreases from one for _each_ item to one for _all_ items in a batch
+* Throughput increases as the number of requests and responses decreases from one for _each_ item to one for _all_ items in a batch.

 Cons:

-* The latency increases because the producer needs more time to emit more items
+* The latency increases because the producer needs more time to emit more items.
-* If the batch size is too large, it may not fit in the memory of the producer or the consumer
+* If the batch size is too large, it may not fit in the memory of the producer or the consumer.
-* If the consumer wants to stop processing, he can do so no sooner than he receives the entire items batch
+* If the consumer wants to stop processing, he can do so no sooner than he receives the entire item batch.

 ### Observer

-In the Observer pattern, one or many consumers subscribe to the producer's events.
+In the Observer pattern one or many consumers subscribe to the producer's events.
 The producer asynchronously _pushes_ events to all subscribed consumers as soon as they become available.
-The consumer can unsubscribe from the producer at any time if they do not need further events.
+The consumer can unsubscribe from the producer at any time if it does not need further events.

 ![Observer](/images/Observer.png)